influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster.md

 The [`kubecfg kubit` operator](https://github.com/kubecfg/kubit) (maintained by InfluxData) simplifies the installation and management of the InfluxDB Clustered package.
-It manages the application of the jsonnet templates uses to install, manage, and update an InfluxDB cluster.
+It manages the application of the jsonnet templates used to install, manage, and update an InfluxDB cluster.

 Use `kubectl` to install the [kubecfg kubit](https://github.com/kubecfg/kubit) operator.